 - Alleviate the load on the primary unit by using backup units for processes such as running reports.

-A FortiAnalyzer HA cluster can have a maximum of five units: one primary or master unit with up to four backup or slave units.
+A FortiAnalyzer HA cluster can have a maximum of five units: one primary unit with up to four backup or secondary units.
 All units in the cluster must be of the same FortiAnalyzer series.
 All units are visible on the network.

 All units must run in the same operation mode: Analyzer or Collector.
 HA is not supported when FortiManager features are enabled.

 Due to technical limitations, the current FortiAnalyzer HA implementation is not supported by some public cloud infrastructures, such as AWS (Amazon Web Services), Microsoft Azure, Google Cloud Platform, etc. FortiAnalyzer HA only functions under setups where VRRP is permitted.